Gulzarilal Nanda

 Gulzarilal Nanda (4 July 1898 – 15 January 1998) was an Indian politician and economist who specialised in labour issues.
-He was the Interim Prime Minister of India for two 13-day tenures following the deaths of Jawaharlal Nehru in 1964 and Lal Bahadur Shastri in 1966 respectively.
+He served as the acting Prime Minister of India for two 13-day tenures following the deaths of Jawaharlal Nehru in 1964 and Lal Bahadur Shastri in 1966 respectively.
 Both his terms ended after the ruling Indian National Congress's parliamentary party elected a new prime minister.
 He was awarded the Bharat Ratna, India's highest civilian award, in 1997.
+Passing away at the age of 99 years and 195 days, he holds the record as the longest-lived Prime Minister in India's history.

 Early life

 Birth

 Nanda was born on 4 July 1898 in Sialkot in the Punjab, British India in a Punjabi Hindu Khatri family.
 Sialkot later became a part of the Punjab Province of Pakistan in 1947, after the partition of India.
 Nanda received his education in Lahore, Amritsar, Agra, and Allahabad.

-He met Mahatma Gandhi in 1921, where he settled in Gujarat on his request.
+He met Mahatma Gandhi in 1921 and he settled in Gujarat on his request.

 Research worker

 Nanda worked as a research scholar on labour problems at Allahabad University (1920–1921), and became a professor of economics at National College in Bombay (Mumbai) in 1921.
 The same year, he joined the Indian Non-Cooperation Movement against the British Raj.
 In 1922, he became secretary of the Ahmedabad Textile Labour Association where he worked until 1946.
-He was imprisoned for Satyagraha in 1932, and again from 1942 to 1944..
-He was honoured with "Proud Past Alumni" in the list of 42 members, from "Allahabad University Alumni Association", NCR, Ghaziabad (Greater Noida) Chapter 2007–2008 registered under society act 1860 with registration no. 407/2000.
+He was imprisoned for Satyagraha in 1932, and again from 1942 to 1944.

-He married Lakshmi, with whom he had two sons and a daughter.
+He married his wife Lakshmi, with whom he had two sons and a daughter.

 Lok Sabha member

 Nanda was elected to the Lok Sabha in the 1957 elections, and was appointed Union Minister for Labour, Employment and Planning, and later, as Deputy Chairman of the Planning Commission.
 He visited the Federal Republic of Germany, Yugoslavia, and Austria in 1959.

 Nanda was re-elected to the Lok Sabha in the 1962 elections from the Sabarkantha constituency in Gujarat.
 He initiated the Congress Forum for Socialist Action in 1962.
 He was Union Minister for Labour and Employment in 1962–1963, and Minister for Home Affairs in 1963–1966.

 Nanda was re-elected to the Lok Sabha in the 1967 and 1971 elections from the Kaithal Constituency in Haryana.
-He was a principled man.
 In 1971, he resigned from the Congress saying that he did not like the politics of that era.